song682/bop-integration-catifized/README.md

 ## **Changes**
 * General Tweaks
   * Removed Gravestones from spawning in the Nether.
-They are useless.
   * Made Biome Essence Ore spawn in the End.
   * Made Celestial Crystals spawn in the End.
   * Could remove the Enderporter recipe.(&)